okhlybov/vscode-msys2/README.md

 The above settings set preferred [Ninja](https://ninja-build.org/) as the generator tool thus enabling to build with either MSYS2 or MinGW toolchains with no settings modification required.
 The actual paths to executables are kept in sync with the CMakeTools build kit in effect.

-**Note** that the default virtual Linux distribution for WSL2 is [Ubuntu 20.04](https://releases.ubuntu.com/20.04/) which ships [CMake version 3.16](https://cmake.org/cmake/help/latest/release/3.16.html) whereas the CMake's [Ninja Multi-Config](https://cmake.org/cmake/help/latest/generator/Ninja%20Multi-Config.html) generator is implemented in [CMake version 3.17](https://cmake.org/cmake/help/latest/release/3.17.html).
+**Note** that the default virtual Linux distribution for WSL2 is [Ubuntu 20.04](https://releases.ubuntu.com/20.04/) which ships the [CMake version 3.16](https://cmake.org/cmake/help/latest/release/3.16.html) whereas the CMake's [Ninja Multi-Config](https://cmake.org/cmake/help/latest/generator/Ninja%20Multi-Config.html) generator is implemented in the [CMake version 3.17](https://cmake.org/cmake/help/latest/release/3.17.html).
 As a result, the above configuration will not work on WSL2.
-To make it work, revert to the always available [Ninja](https://cmake.org/cmake/help/latest/generator/Ninja.html) generator in `settings.json` as follows
+To make it work, revert to the always available [Ninja](https://cmake.org/cmake/help/latest/generator/Ninja.html) generator in the per user `settings.json` as follows

 ```json
 {